writethedocs/www/docs/conf/australia/2022/tickets.rst

 **Independent Tickets** *{{tickets.independent.price}}*
 --------------------------------------------

 Purchase this ticket if you are paying for yourself, or if you work at a non-profit, a government, or a company with fewer than 10 employees.
+Tickets are in AUD.

 {% if flagticketsonsale %}